SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/mechanisms.md

 {: .label .label-blue }

 There are different theories and types of M3, but the main one is with mostly complete closure and a lot of tension, such that only a part of the folds vibrates.
+- mostly only a small part of the folds vibrates and only the mucosa
+- usually starts at 1000hz and can go as high as 5000hz or more.

 This type of M3 is called stop closure whistle by [Antonio Di Corcia and Franco Fussi's paper↗](https://www.francofussi.com/wp-content/uploads/WHISTLE-REGISTER-OF-THE-SINGING-VOICE.-HSDI-EVICENCE.pdf) which puts forward the following findings: